Actindo-AG/Documentation/Cloudinary/Integration/02_ManageCloudinaryAttributes.md

 ### Prerequisites

+- A Cloudinary connection is established, see [Establish a connection to Cloudinary](01_EstablishConnection.md).
-An attribute set is created, see [Create an attribute set](/PIM/Integration/02_ManageAttributeSets.md#Create-an-attribute-set).
+- An attribute set is created, see [Create an attribute set](/PIM/Integration/02_ManageAttributeSets.md#Create-an-attribute-set).

 ### Procedure
 *PIM > Settings > Tab ATTRIBUTES*